| ERICSSON, MOTOROLA, NOKIA AND Unwired Planet (now Phone.com) UNITE

 Improved user interface to existing and addition of more advanced telephony related

+services.
 The goal of this effort is to produce a refined, license free protocol which is

 independent of the underlying airlink standard.
 The Wireless Application Protocol will